Arleigh

 How to Pronounce Arleigh

 Our model has identified 2 different pronunciations for the name Arleigh.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 84.2% confident that Arleigh is pronounced as AHR-lee.
-The next most likely pronunciation is AHR-lay, at 15.8% confidence.
+Our model is 84.2% confident that Arleigh is pronounced as AHR-lee, which has 2 syllables.
+The next most likely pronunciation is AHR-lay, at 15.8% confidence, with 2 syllables.

 2